Viasat/hotcidr/README.md

   expiration: 86400
 ```

-This example will cause any rule in the entire repository to be removed 1 day after it was committed.
+This example will cause any rule in the entire repository matching the direction, protocol and location fields to be removed 1 day after it was committed.

 **Be careful with this**, as writing something such as

 ```
 expirations.yaml
+---
 rules:
 - ports: 443
   expiration: 1
 ```

-Will cause every rule with 'ports: 443' to be deleted instantly.
+Will cause every rule in the entire repo with 'ports: 443' to be deleted instantly.

 Authors